maxmartinezruts/Urban-Traffic-Congestion-Mitigation/README.md

 allocate the best possible strategy to all traffic lights to minimize congestion.
 This is done by, starting with the given level of congestion of all roads, creating multiple children, each one having a randomly allocated strategy for each traffic light.
 Therefore, each children contains the congestion levels of the road after X seconds, and recursively generates more children.
-All nodes encountered in the same level of the tree therefore represent a set of possible road congestion levels at one time, so the MCST aims to search for a node in a given level for which the added sum of the roads congestion levels is minimum.
+All nodes encountered in the same level of the tree therefore represent a set of possible road congestion levels at one time (see Figure below).
+The MCST therefore aims to search for a node in a given level for which the added sum of the roads congestion levels is minimum.

 <p align="center">
   <img src="MCST.png" width="600" alt="accessibility text">